Hajali-Selim/Turing_patterns_multistability/README.md

-# Turing_patterns_multistability
+# Turing patterns multistability
-Generate Turing patterns on networks, and predict their multistability using the graph Laplacian spectral gaps
+Generate Turing patterns on graphs using the Gierer-Meinhardt model, and predict their multistability using the graph Laplacian spectral gaps